-Late tallout to occur, the burst must be at ground level or low enough for the fireball to touch the ground.
-Radioactive material is carried up into the stamphers by the rising fireball and deposited downwind in a long plume.
-Some it we radioactive material rises to the troposphere, and is subsequently firefluted in a broad band (mainly confined to the latitude of the burst) and blayed in its arrival at the earth's surface.
-Some radioactive particles must be stratosphere, and may not return to earth for some years.
-This fillest is distributed globally, but not uniformly, and does not present an activity has decayed considerably by the time fallout arrives.
-Significant numbers of people may nevertheless die stratosphere, the long-term effects of global fallout.
-One estimate puts the start of deaths at about 1000 per megaton (24).
+For local fallout to occur, the burst must be at ground level or low enough for the fireball to touch the ground.
+Radioactive material is carried up into the atmosphere by the rising fireball and deposited downwind in a long plume.
+Some of the radioactive material rises to the troposphere, and is subsequently distributed in a broad band (mainly confined to the latitude of the burst) and is delayed in its arrival at the earth's surface.
+Some radioactive particles reach the stratosphere, and may not return to earth for some years.
+This fallout is distributed globally, but not uniformly, and does not present an acute radiation hazard, since the activity has decayed considerably by the time the fallout arrives.
+Significant numbers of people may nevertheless die prematurely from the long-term effects of global fallout.
+One estimate puts the number of deaths at about 1000 per megaton (24).

-The biological effects of fallout are essentially the same as those for direct rediation.
-The fallout contours from a 1 Mt surface burst are shown in 1.4(25).
-Areas exposed to about 100 rem would become 'safe' in 2 to 3 mile 10 years would be required for areas exposed to about 100 rem.
-If the tempor ruptured a nuclear power plant, the fallout would be about the limit the first few days, but would remain hazardous for a considerably of period(26).
+The biological effects of fallout are essentially the same as those for direct nuclear radiation.
+The fallout contours from a 1 Mt surface burst are shown in Figure 2.4(25).
+Areas exposed to about 100 rem would become 'safe' in 2 to 3 years, while 10 years would be required for areas exposed to about 100 rem.
+If a nuclear weapon ruptured a nuclear power plant, the fallout would be about the same for the first few days, but would remain hazardous for a considerably longer period(26).